 I got my first chinchilla when she was 10 months old.

-She came from an incredible breeder and from owners who took outstanding care of her but I still wanted the answer to that extremely common question.
+She came from an incredible breeder who took outstanding care of her but I still wanted the answer to that extremely common question.

 Are chinchillas cuddly?